aubio/aubio/doc/develop.rst

    :language: C
    :lines: 40-44

-At the end of the processing loop, clean-up and de-allocate memory:
+At the end of the processing loop, memory is deallocated:

 .. literalinclude:: ../tests/src/io/test-source.c
    :language: C
-   :lines: 50-56
+   :lines: 55-56

 See the complete example: :download:`test-source.c
 <../tests/src/io/test-source.c>`.